gibbonsd1/lein-fruit/README.md

 ## Introduction

 A Leiningen plugin for building native iOS apps in Clojure and Java using the [RoboVM](http://www.robovm.org) bytecode-to-native translator.
 It is modeled after [lein-droid](https://github.com/clojure-android/lein-droid) and the commands are similar.
+Both plugins are included in [Nightcode](http://nightcode.info/), for those who prefer not using the command line.

 ## Caveats